 CEU funding is provided according to the following tiers of courses and is based on the funding rates provided in sections 9.1 and 9.3.
-All academic courses including locally developed courses, knowledge and employability courses, registered apprenticeship program courses, and language courses are funded at the tier 1 rate.
-CTS courses are funded per the rates in tiers 1, 2 and 3.
+All academic courses including locally developed courses, CTS courses, knowledge and employability courses, registered apprenticeship program courses, and language courses are funded at the tier 1 rate.
+Knowledge and Employability courses are funded at 8/5 times the tier 1 rate.

 Work experience and special projects courses are funded at the tier 4 rate.
 Dual credit and dual enrolled courses are funded at the tier 5 rate.
-Since funding for tiers 2 and 3 includes class size funding, these tiers only apply to school jurisdictions.